apache/apisix/docs/en/latest/tutorials/websocket-authentication.md

 ## WebSocket Authentication

-Apache APISIX supports several ways to do authentication, for example: `basic-auth`, `key-auth`, `jwt-auth`, and so on.
+Apache APISIX supports several ways to do authentication, for example: [basic-auth](https://apisix.apache.org/docs/apisix/plugins/basic-auth/), [key-auth](https://apisix.apache.org/docs/apisix/plugins/key-auth/), [jwt-auth](https://apisix.apache.org/docs/apisix/plugins/jwt-auth/), and so on.

 When establishing one connection from Client to Server, in the **handshake** phase, APISIX first checks its authentication information, then chooses to proxy this request or deny it directly.